DANS-KNAW/easy-bag-store/docs/04_tutorial.md

 * change the file permissions of the contents of the bag to read-only, so as to prevent accidental modification;
 * convert the UUID to a path correctly.

 These are precisely the things that `easy-bag-store add` does for you!
-To mess up you now really have to make a conscious effort.
+To mess up, you now really have to make a conscious effort.

 So, let's now move on to an even simpler task: retrieving an item.